dphfox/wolf/docs/00-design/13-structures.md

 Tuples can store multiple sections of structured data.
 The name of the section refers to a structure somewhere in the namespace.

+The simplest syntax is to use the section name, followed by a colon `:`, before the datum's name.

 ```
 let example_user := [
 	.internal_id 12345